Azure-Samples/Azure-MachineLearning-DataScience/Misc/SQLDW/machine-learning-data-science-process-sqldw-walkthrough.md

 2. Persist the sampled and engineered data you plan to use for model building in a new SQL DW table and use the new table in the [Reader][reader] module in Azure Machine Learning.
 The PowerShell script in earlier step has done this for you.
 You can directly read from this table in the Reader module.

-## <a name="ipnb"></a>Data Exploration and Feature Engineering in IPython Notebook
+## <a name="ipnb"></a>Data Exploration and Feature Engineering in Python

 In this section, we will perform data exploration and feature generation using both Python and SQL queries against the SQL DW created earlier.
 A sample IPython notebook named **SQLDW_Explorations.ipynb** and a Python script file **SQLDW_Explorations_Scripts.py** have been downloaded to your local directory.
 They are also available on [GitHub](https://github.com/Azure/Azure-MachineLearning-DataScience/tree/master/Misc/SQLDW).
 These two files are identical in Python scripts.
 The Python script file is provided to you in case you do not have an IPython Notebook server.
 These two sample Python files are designed under **Python 2.7**.

 The needed Azure SQL DW information in the sample IPython Notebook and the Python script file has been plugged in by the PowerShell script previously.
 They are executable without any modification.

+If you have already set up an AzureML workspace, you can directly upload the sample IPython Notebook to the AzureML IPython Notebook service and start running it.
+Here are the steps to upload to AzureML IPython Notebook service:

+1. Log in to your AzureML workspace, click "Studio" at the top, and click "NOTEBOOKS" on the left side of the web page.

+	![Plot #22][22]

+2. Click "NEW" on the left bottom corner of the web page, and select "Python 2".
+Then, provide a name to the notebook and click the check mark to create the new blank IPython Notebook.

+	![Plot #23][23]

+3. Click the "Jupyter" symbol on the left top corner of the new IPython Notebook.

+	![Plot #24][24]

+4. Drag and drop the sample IPython Notebook to the **tree** page of your AzureML IPython Notebook service, and click **Upload**.
+Then, the sample IPython Notebook will be uploaded to the AzureML IPython Notebook service.

+	![Plot #25][25]

-In order to run the sample IPython Notebook or the Python script file, you need to have the following Python packages installed:
+In order to run the sample IPython Notebook or the Python script file, the following Python packages are needed.
+If you are using the AzureML IPython Notebook service, these packages have been pre-installed.

 	- pandas
 	- numpy